 Tegallalang Rice Terraces

-The rice fields are full of water and the workers have to stand in it.
-And they have to climb a lot and walk on slippery paths.
+All rice paddies are full of water, in which the farm workers have to stand.
+During their working hours they have to stand in water, climb and walk on wet, slippery paths.

 Saturday Night in Central Bali

-We stopped the car to take photos of rice fields and the small statues that appeared to be temples of the rice god.
-Then we came to a temple and found out that that was the place they all were hurrying to.
+We went out from the car to take photos of the shining, green rice fields and the small statues on the fields that turned out to be temples of the rice god.
+Nearby was a beautiful temple, the place they all were hurrying to.

 This concludes our Central Bali day trip.
-Time to get back to our tourist resort and for a hotel dinner… This was a very good driving day!
+We took the road back to our tourist resort and had our hotel dinner…